 When Congress passed the EB-5 Reform and Integrity Act of 2022, it did not merely tolerate in-country filing by EB-5 investors.
 It enacted a statute — INA § 245(n), 8 U.S.C. § 1255(n) — providing that where approval of an EB-5 petition would make a visa immediately available, the investor’s adjustment application is to be considered properly filed whether submitted concurrently with, or after, the investor petition.
 In other words, the EB-5 in-country filing route is one the legislature deliberately created, which is the opposite of a disfavored workaround.

 That argument has limits.
-Section 245(n) governs whether the I-485 is properly filed; it does not guarantee approval and does not remove USCIS’s authority to review admissibility, eligibility, visa availability, and discretion.
+Section 245(n) governs whether the I-485 is properly filed; it does not guarantee approval and does not remove USCIS’s authority to review admissibility, eligibility, visa availability, and discretion under the adjustment regulations at 8 CFR Part 245.
 But it does give EB-5 investors a meaningful, statute-based answer to any suggestion that filing inside the United States is itself improper.
+The economic-benefit framing in the June 2026 clarification also tends to favor this group.
 Many EB-5 investors also hold dual-intent H-1B or L-1 status, which adds to their position.
+For the agency’s own description of the process, see the USCIS adjustment of status page.

 Practical Steps for Applicants